mui/material-ui/docs/data/material/discover-more/related-projects/related-projects.md

 ### Rich text

-- [mui-tiptap](https://github.com/sjdemartini/mui-tiptap): A customizable Material UI styled WYSIWYG rich text editor, using [Tiptap](https://tiptap.dev/).
+- [mui-tiptap](https://github.com/sjdemartini/mui-tiptap): A customizable Material UI-styled WYSIWYG (What You See Is What You Get) rich text editor, using [Tiptap](https://tiptap.dev/).

 ### Sparkline